AshV/AshV.github.IO/customize-views-with-javascript-in-dynamics-365/ReadMe.md

 Goto any view's property, you can see 2 new fields **Web Resource** and **Function Name**, which is very similar to Forms when you write JS.

 ## What to write in Web Resource?
-You need to write a JS function with 2 parameters, when you'll add it to view, first parameters will recieve **rowData**(value with metadata shown below for one cell) and **userLCID**(i.e. language code fof current user).
+You need to write a JS function with 2 parameters, when you'll add it to view, first parameters will receive **rowData**(value with metadata shown below for one cell) and **userLCID**(i.e. language code for current user).
 Based on those 2 inputs you can decide what icon to show.
 And name of this function goes in **Function Name:** field in View's property.

 ```json